 What else is supplied?

-All else as per our tour inclusions (link to tour) is covered, as well as insect repellent, binoculars.
+All else as per our tour inclusions on the relevant tour page, is covered, as well as insect repellent.
 You will not require to pay for anything else as all national park fees, entry fees, ferry costs, private property fees, lunch, morning tea and Daintree River cruise is covered in costs.
 You do need some extra cash for the ice cream at The Daintree Ice Cream Co.

 Do I need to advise you ahead of any dietary restrictions?

-YES, we are travelling to the rainforest to have lunch in a very private secluded and remote world heritage listed private property, where the caterers will meet us on site to cook a super barbeque in the rainforest.
-It is too late to advise on arrival that you have allergies or are vegan/ vegetarian.
-Lunch consists of steak, fish, sausage, 3 different salads, Aussie damper followed by a tropical fruit platter.
-Please ensure you advise us on booking of any dietary requirements and /or if you prefer fish only or steak only so that we can advise our caterers accordingly.
+YES, we are travelling to the rainforest to have lunch in a very private secluded Rainforest restaurant.
+This area is remote and It is too late to advise on arrival that you have allergies.
+Lunch consists of steak, fish, chicken, fettucine, different salads, bread roll followed by a tropical fruits, tea and coffee.
+Please ensure you advise us on booking of any dietary requirements.

 Are there advantages of travelling during the months of October to April/quieter times of the year?